eventflow-qr-scanner/.github/profile/README.md

-# 🎟️ Eventix – Event Management & Ticketing Platform
+# 🎟️ EventFlow – Event Management & Ticketing Platform

-Eventix is a modern, powerful event management and ticketing system built with **Laravel**, designed to help organizers create, manage, and sell tickets for events of all sizes — from small workshops to large conferences.
+EventFlow is a modern, powerful event management and ticketing system built with **Laravel**, designed to help organizers create, manage, and sell tickets for events of all sizes — from small workshops to large conferences.

-Developed and maintained by **Somnest**, Eventix focuses on simplicity, performance, and real-world usability.
+Developed and maintained by **Somnest**, EventFlow focuses on simplicity, performance, and real-world usability.

 ---

 ## 🚀 Overview

-Eventix provides an all-in-one solution for:
+EventFlow provides an all-in-one solution for:
 - Event creation and management
 - Ticket pricing and quantity control
 - Secure attendee check-in using QR codes